Serving

 1 hr

-This is an intensely flavorful curry (but not chili hot).
+An intensely flavorful curry (but not chili hot).
 Serve it with plenty of steamed Jasmine rice.
 Bumbu Besegnek is a spice mix used particularly with chicken.
-It's sold commercially in Indonesia but probably not where you live.
-It's better made fresh anyway.
+It's sold commercially in Indonesia, but better made fresh.

 1-1/4